-Ellen Lloyd - AncientPages.com - Norse mythology is full of wonderful stories about powerful gods and goddesses, creative dwarves, ugly and funny trolls, mysterious places, and strange magical objects.
+Ellen Lloyd - AncientPages.com - Norse mythology contains wonderful stories about powerful gods and goddesses, creative dwarves, ugly and funny trolls, mysterious places, and strange magical objects.

-Swords played a significant role in Norse Sagas as well as in the lives of the Vikings.
+Swords played a significant role in Norse Sagas and the lives of the Vikings.
 To give a sword a name was nothing unusual considering that they were expensive, time-consuming to produce, and associated with a distinguished warrior.
 One of the most famous swords is the Ulfberht sword.

 Researchers have so far identified about 100 named swords in Norse mythology.
-In this article, Ancient Pages examines two of these magical and extraordinary swords.
+In this article, Ancient Pages will examine two magical and extraordinary swords.

 Hervor And Her Magical Sword Tyrfing

-In the Hervarar saga, a legendary Norse saga from the 13th century containing traditions of wars between Goths and Huns, from the 4th century, and used as a source for Swedish medieval history we across the tale of shieldmaiden Hervor, a young woman who always participated in battles.
+In The Saga of Hervör and Heidrek, a legendary Norse saga from the 13th century containing traditions of wars between Goths and Huns from the 4th century and used as a source for Swedish medieval history, we come across the tale of shieldmaiden Hervor, a young woman who always participated in battles.

 Hervor possessed a magical sword named Tyrfing.
-It was an extraordinary weapon that made any warrior who fought with it invincible.
-Tyrfing was always shining brightly, just like the Sun and every time its edge was uncovered someone got killed.
+It was an extraordinary weapon invincible to any warrior who fought with it.
+Tyrfing was always shining brightly, just like the Sun, and every time its edge was uncovered, someone got killed.
 No living creature could survive even the slightest wound made by the sword.

-The sword never missed its target and ensured its bearer victory, which naturally made it a desirable weapon.
+The sword never missed its target and ensured its bearer victory, naturally making it a desirable weapon.

-The first owner of Tyrfing was most likely king Svafrlami.
+The first owner of Tyrfing was most likely King Svafrlami.
 One day, he was hunting on his horse and discovered two dwarves near a large stone.
 He bound them by swinging his sword above them so they could not disappear.
-The dwarves, who were named Dvalinn and Durin, asked if they could buy themselves free and undertook to make a magic sword.
-The sword would neither break nor rust and it would cut through iron and stone as easily as through cloth and would always give victory.
+The dwarves, named Dvalinn and Durin, asked if they could buy themselves free and undertook to make a magic sword.
+The sword would neither break nor rust, cut through iron and stone as easily as through cloth, and always give victory.

 What happened to the sword when Hervor died remains a mystery.